nasa/prog_models/docs/_sources/getting_started.rst.txt

 You can do this using the included `requriements.txt` file.
 Use the following command:
     `pip install -r requirements.txt`

+.. highlight::python
 Use
 ----
-See :py:mod:`example.py` for an example of use.
+See the examples for examples of use.
+Run examples using the command `python -m examples.[Example name]` command (e.g., `python -m examples.sim_example`).
+The examples are summarized below:

+* examples.sim_example
+    .. automodule:: examples.sim_example

 Extending
 ----------